 So it's win-win, right?
 You get a cooler car, one with amazing levels of utility and practicality, can claw back the VAT on the price and spend just €333 a year to tax even a big 3.0-litre engine.
 Can't you?

 Well.
 Maybe.
 "If you don't have a VAT number of your own, or if you can't show that you're using the car on behalf of a company, then you have to go back to the old taxation system," Alan Bateson, Ireland's Volkswagen Commercial Vehicles boss told us.
-"It's a bit silly really - going back to using an old tax system, one that was effectively replaced a decade ago.
+"It's a bit silly really - going back to using an old tax system, one that was replaced well over a decade ago.
 There's not much sense to it either.
 For instance, we actually reduced the CO2 figure on the Amarok when we introduced the 3.0-litre TDI V6 engine, but because it replaced a 2.0-litre twin-turbo engine, the private car tax effectively doubled.
 That's been true for some of our Caddy customers too.
 Again, we replaced a 1.6 with a more efficient, lower CO2 2.0-litre, but buyers such as farmers, who have to tax it privately, are being penalised."

 The reason for the spike in pickup sales is that the previous loophole that allowed five-seat versions of some high-end SUVs (such as the Toyota Land Cruiser, Land Rover Discovery, Jeep Grand Cherokee, Volkswagen Touareg etc) to be registered and taxed as 'N1' category commercial vehicles has been closed off.
 It's a shame, as it means that the 'Business' editions of such vehicles, which usually represented cracking value on the purchase price even if you weren't taking advantage of the commercial motor tax rate, have now disappeared.
 The new Touareg, for example, is significantly more expensive to buy now that you can't get a faux-commercial model.
 Those models do make for very good second-hand purchases, though, as long as you can live without the third-row seating option.